 By using various features in Excel, we can represent data graphically.
 Also, we can show statistical data in columns, bars, or pie charts.
 These methods help us analyze data quickly.
 In this article, we will show you how to add data labels in Excel.

-2 Handy Ways to Add Data Labels in Excel
+How to Add Data Labels in Excel: 2 Handy Ways

 In Excel, graphs or charts help to visualize the data.
 But, if the data labels are not present in those graphs, then it becomes difficult to understand or analyze.
 In this article, we will show you two handy ways to add data labels in Excel.
 In the first approach, we will insert the Chart Elements command to add data labels in Excel, and in the second method, we will use Visual Basic Applications (VBA) for the same purpose.
 You can see a sample data set below that we will use for both methods.